AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 #### Be meaningful {#meaningful}

 Be specific whenever possible!
-For example, if it’s the country, do you know if it’s the shipping or the billing country?
-Is it the user’s city, or it is the deal’s city?
+For example, if it's the country, do you know if it's the shipping or the billing country?
+Is it the user's city, or it is the deal's city?

 **Bad example:**
  Revenue

-This is vague and doesn\'t tell us much.
+This is vague and does not tell us much.

 **Good examples:**
  Revenue (base\_grand\_total + fee)
- User’s shipping country
+ User's shipping country

 These examples are specific, which decreases the potential for confusion.

 #### Be consistent with capitalization {#capitalize}

-We’re big fans of the ‘first letter uppercase, rest of the characters lowercase unless proper noun’ style of capitalization.
+We are big fans of the 'first letter uppercase, rest of the characters lowercase unless proper noun' style of capitalization.
 For example: **User\'s order number** rather than **User\'s Order Number.**

 This is really a matter of preference, but the thing to remember is to be consistent with whatever you choose.